A guide to accessible content

 - Robust

 Creating accessible content is a collaborative effort between Foleon and our users.
-It's our job to make sure that it's possible to create accessible content within our editor and to provide guidance so you know if you're on the path toward accessibility compliance.
+It's our job to make sure that it's possible to create accessible content within our editor, and to provide guidance so users know if they are on the path towards accessibility compliance.

 1. Place important content higher on the page